gtortone/FzDAQ/README.md

 FzDAQ is composed by different modules that exchange messages and events through [ZeroMQ sockets](http://zeromq.org):

-- **FzReader**: it acquires by UDP socket (or USB port) FAZIA raw data from Regional Board that aggregates multiple detector blocks.
+- **FzReader**: it acquires by UDP socket FAZIA raw data from Regional Board that aggregates multiple detector blocks.
 It forwards data to FzParser thread pool.

 - **FzParser**: each FzParser includes a FzFSM (Finite State Machine) able to analyze and validate each acquired event.
 Multiple FzParser threads can be running on multi-core machine in order to benefit from tasks parallel execution.
 They forward data to FzWriter module.